Help us improve your experience.

 From the list, select Network Cleanup.

-Select one or more check boxes corresponding to the following options.
+Select one or more of the following options.
 By default, all the available options are selected except Force remove links with user attributes.

 • Purge down links—If you select this option, the links that are down are removed from the live network and database.